dmpstats/stochCRM/README.md

 ## How to run

+Users have the option to use the online version of the app or download a copy of the code and run it locally (requiring a local installation of R).

+Using the online version is recommended, as the advantages are manifold:
+  * Users are not required to use any R code.
+  * Users are not required to install or maintain R – their web-browser will communicate with remote servers that carry the necessary software and conduct the calculations.
+  * Updates are made directly to the server, so are immediately propagated to users.
 The online version of the app is available [here](https://dmpstats.shinyapps.io/avian_stochcrm/).

 To run the app locally, firstly download and install the latest version of [R](https://cran.r-project.org/).
 The app can then be launched via two options:
 1. Run the following code in an opened R session